 1. If your promotion starts the week or day of Black Friday/Cyber Monday make sure to create ad groups, extensions, or ads at least 72 hours in advance.
 During this week, Google’s automated review process is overloaded and will take more time than usual for ad approval as this is the busiest time of year.

-- If you have a sales or gifting page on your website I would recommend creating a new remarketing audience targeting users who have visited these pages between the last 7-90 days.
+2. If you have a sales or gifting page on your website, create a new remarketing audience targeting users who have visited these pages between the last 7-90 days.

-- Utilize Google Merchant Center Promotions is a great tool to add to your shopping campaigns.
-Keep in mind that this promotion tool will be disapproved if the price change is reflected in your product listings on your website.
+6. Utilize Google Merchant Center Promotions is a great tool to add to your shopping campaigns.
+Remember that this promotion tool will be disapproved if the price change is reflected in your product listings on your website.
 The reason for this is Google does not want to confuse the consumer.
 If your price change based on your promotion is reflected when someone goes to “check out” then it will be approved.

-- Add Seasonality Bid Adjustments.
+7. Add Seasonality Bid Adjustments.
 These adjustments are ideal for short events like Black Friday and Cyber Monday.
 This informs smart bidding of expected changes in conversion rates for future events!
-Smart bidding isn’t “smart enough” to expect the increase in conversion rate.
+Smart bidding isn’t “smart enough” to expect an increase in conversion rate.
 This adjustment helps smart bidding keep up with the growing demand.